Digital Media Lab and Makerspace

 2 1/4" - $.25 per button

 Handmade greeting cards are thoughtful and unique.
 Join us to learn how to use the ScanNCut machine to create your own exquisite greeting cards.
-In this class, we will make a Valentine's card by using the ScanNCut machine that is available in the Digital Media Lab and Makerspace.
+In this class, we will make a greeting card such as a birthday card or a Mother’s day card by using the ScanNCut machine that is available in the Digital Media Lab and Makerspace.
+After this class, you can use the techniques you learned to bring your own materials and creative ideas to the Digital Media Lab and Makerspace area to create any greeting card or paper crafting ideas on the ScanNCut machine.

 All materials for this class are provided without fees.